Liverpool celebrate title triumph with victory parade

 "This year, Virgil (Van Dijk) took the reins – I guess (being) captain and all that.
 He was more just like, 'You're doing the bus this year!'
 (I said,) 'Alright, I'll be there!'," Harris said in an interview on Liverpool's website.

-The celebrations were markedly different from when Liverpool last won the Premier League in the 2019-20 season, with fans deprived of a parade five years ago due to COVID-19 restrictions.
+The celebrations were markedly different from when Liverpool last won the Premier League in the 2019 to 2020 season, with fans deprived of a parade five years ago due to COVID-19 restrictions.